-- Following the reconfiguration of Spingarn Road, non-resident day-use event traffic (i.e: offsite guest attending an event for the day) associated with the Garden Event Building shall be directed to the Spingarn-Leedsville Road entrance (formerly Service Entrance). - Additional signage shall be placed at the Spingarn-Leedsville Road entrance to direct day-use guest to the appropriate entrance/parking facilities. - On a phase-by-phase basis interior wayfinding signage shall be reassessed to direct people to the appropriate buildings and egress points. - Throughout the implementation of the Adaptive Reuse Plan, the applicant shall work with Dutchess County Department of Emergency Response to better delineate existing/proposed roadways and establish building numbers/addresses for all existing and proposed structures.
+- Following the reconfiguration of Spingarn Road, non-resident day-use event traffic (i.e: offsite guest attending an event for the day) associated with the Garden Event Building shall be directed to the Spingarn-Leedsville Road entrance (formerly Service Entrance). - Additional signage shall be placed at the Spingarn-Leedsville Road entrance to direct day-use guest to the appropriate entrance/parking facilities. - During phased site plan approval, interior wayfinding signage shall be reassessed and updated to direct people to the appropriate buildings and egress points. - Throughout the implementation of the Adaptive Reuse Plan, the applicant shall work with Dutchess County Department of Emergency Response to better delineate existing/proposed roadways and establish building numbers/addresses for all existing and proposed structures.